Skip to main content

 const router = new ChannelRouter();

-const discord = new DiscordAdapter();
+const discord = new DiscordChannelAdapter();

-const slack = new SlackAdapter();
+const slack = new SlackChannelAdapter();

-const telegram = new TelegramAdapter();
+const telegram = new TelegramChannelAdapter();

-await discord.initialize({ credential: process.env.DISCORD_BOT_TOKEN! });
+await discord.initialize({

-await slack.initialize({ credential: process.env.SLACK_BOT_TOKEN! });
+await slack.initialize({

-await telegram.initialize({ credential: process.env.TELEGRAM_BOT_TOKEN! });
+await telegram.initialize({

 // 3.
 Handle messages from any platform

-router.onMessage(async (message, platform) => {
+router.onMessage(async (message, binding, session) => {

-const sessionId = `${platform}:${message.senderId}`;
+const platform = binding.platform;

-const response = await supportBot.generate(message.text, {
+const response = await supportBot.generate(message.text ?? '', {

 sessionId,

-context: { platform, userId: message.senderId },
+context: { platform, userId: session.remoteUser },

 });

-blocks: [{ type: 'text', text: response.text }],
+{ blocks: [{ type: 'text', text: response.text }] },

 });